-TCS in Remittances and Overseas Tour Packages [Section: 206C(1G): Updated 2023]
+TCS in Remittances and Overseas Tour Packages [Section: 206C(1G): Last Update May'2025]

 Understanding Tax Collection at Source (TCS) in remittances and overseas tour packages.
 Learn about applicability, calculation, thresholds, exceptions